AlexLudwigITDienstleistungen/fritzbox_certification_update/README.md

 [FritzBox Name]					- *Name of the box.
 This will be shown in the logfile.

 Protocoll								- *The Protocoll you want to use.
-HTTP and HTTPS are supported
+HTTP and HTTPS are supported.

+SuppressSslWarning      - True if you don't want to verify the cerfificate for the connection.

 Hostname								- *The Hostname or IP Adress of the box.
 If you are using different Ports you have to add it.